fiteclub/refetcher/README.md

 # refetcher
-Real Estate Fetcher -- conglomerates information for a single property.
+Real Estate Fetcher -- conglomerates information for a single real estate property.

 # what does it do?
 - [X] nothing yet